The other day I took a break.

 Not just for your sanity, but for your productivity, your creativity, and your work.

 Yes, you CAN skinny dip with Piranhas and live to tell the tale.
 What?
 You didn’t know that?
 What ELSE are you missing out on?
-Get thrilling tales and surprising tips in your inbox free of charge!
+Subscribe below to get my best biz dev strategies to make this the year of your extraordinary impact!